 Next there is Wear OS, which belongs to Google and was called Android Wear until 2018.
 The name was changed to promote the fact that watches running Google's software work with iPhones as well as Android devices.

-Although Google doesn't yet produce a smartwatch of its own (those persistent rumors haven't come true just yet), Wear OS is found on smartwatches made by many brands, from LG and Huawei to Misfit, Montblanc and Tag Heuer.
+Although Google doesn't produce a smartwatch of its own (those persistent rumors haven't come true just yet), Wear OS is found on smartwatches made by many brands, from Misfit and Montblanc, to Fossil and Tag Heuer.